slytomcat/stone_scissors_paper/README.md

 - `round`: round id
 - `player`: Identification of player that places the bet
 - `bet`: open bet (one of `paper`|`stone`|`scissors`)
-- `secret`: your secret, that you used for preparing the hidden bet (`my secret`)
+- `secret`: your secret, that was used for preparing the hidden bet (`my secret`)

 Success response: `HTTP 200 OK` with body containing JSON with following parameter:

 - `response`: one of:
-    - `wait for your rival to disclose its bet`
+    - `wait for your rival to disclose its bet` - you have to wait and make the result request to get the game result.
     - `you won ...`|`you lose ...`|`draw ...` - game result, it result also contains the current player and the rival's bets.
     - `Your bet is incorrect` - the error message when player provided not the same secret or bet that was used to calculate the hidden bet.
+Request for disclose bet can be repeated with the correct information.

 ### Request for results:
 URL: `<host>[:<port>]/result`